 - In an emergency: Call 999 only if life is at risk or a crime is in progress or use the emergency SMS text messaging service if you are deaf, hard of hearing or speech impaired.

 - In any other situation: The 101 non-emergency number is the ideal way to report ongoing problems of antisocial behaviour.

 - Call Crimestoppers anonymously on 0800 555 111

 Community Triggers enable victims of antisocial behaviour (ASB) to request a multi-agency review of their case once certain criteria are met.

 They are designed to ensure local organisations work together to resolve a complaint and not to replace individual organisations’ own complaints procedures.

 For information on the criteria and for how to request a community trigger, please visit our Community Trigger information page.

-101 is the number to call when you want to contact us when it’s less urgent than a 999 call.
+101 is the number to call when you need to contact Nottinghamshire Police and it’s less urgent than a 999 call.
 Calls cost 15p, no matter how long the call lasts.

 999 is the number to call when you want to contact us in an emergency and an immediate police response is necessary.

 999 is available 24 hours a day, seven days a week.